 You wouldn't try to read a page from a book if you couldn't even open the book to the table of contents.

-When reading thoughts or shifting someone's thoughts, mileage varies according to the participant's focus and memory, and according to the mentalist's skill level.
+When reading a thought or shifting someone else’s thoughts, mileage varies according to the participant's focus and memory, and according to the mentalist's skill level.

 Everything Is Mind Reading